Railroad car

 A railroad car, railcar (American and Canadian English), railway wagon, railway carriage, railway truck, railwagon, railcarriage or railtruck (British English and UIC), also called a train car, train wagon, train carriage or train truck, is a vehicle used for the carrying of cargo or passengers on a rail transport network (a railroad/railway).
 Such cars, when coupled together and hauled by one or more locomotives, form a train.
-Alternatively, some passenger cars are self-propelled in which case they may be either single railcars or make up multiple units.
+Alternatively, some passenger cars are self-propelled, in which case they may be either single railcars or make up multiple units.

 The term "car" is commonly used by itself in American English when a rail context is implicit.
 Indian English sometimes uses "bogie" in the same manner, though the term has other meanings in other variants of English.
-In American English, "railcar" is a generic term for a railway vehicle; in other countries "railcar" refers specifically to a self-propelled, powered, railway vehicle.
+In American English, "railcar" is a generic term for a railway vehicle; in other countries, "railcar" refers specifically to a self-propelled, powered, railway vehicle.

 Although some cars exist for the railroad's own use – for track maintenance purposes, for example – most carry a revenue-earning load of passengers or freight, and may be classified accordingly as passenger cars or coaches on the one hand or freight cars (or wagons) on the other.

 Passenger cars

 Passenger cars, or coaches, vary in their internal fittings:

-In standard-gauge railway cars, seating is usually configured into ranges from three to five seats across the width of the car, with an aisle in between (resulting in arrangements of 2+1, 2+2 or 3+2 seats) or at the side.
+In standard-gauge railway cars, seating is usually arranged in rows of three to five seats across the width of the car, with an aisle between (resulting in 2+1, 2+2, or 3+2 seat arrangements) or at the side.
 Tables may be provided between seats facing one another.
 Alternatively, seats facing in the same direction may have access to a fold-down ledge on the back of the seat in front.